Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.linux-x64/readme.txt

    DESCRIPTION
    ===========
-   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version 1.11.17 for Linux (x64).
+   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version 1.11.17 with the Tomáš Deml's patch for Linux (x64).

    This package is only compatible with .NET Core.